Fundamental Knowledge about DVDs

 Each title can be comprised of 999 chapters at most.
 Chapters are designed to provide user convenience for visiting any point of the video.
 After playing one chapter, the next chapter can be automatically played or the user can go back to the Menu interface.

-The communication between the users and DVD depends on the Menus.
+The communication between the users and DVD depends on the menu.
 There are two types of menus: Video Manager Menu (VMGM, also called the Top Menu or Title Menu) and Video Title Set Menu (VTSM, also called the Root Menu, although it is not the real “root” menu).
-VMGM allows users to go to the main titles or title collection.
+VMGM allows users to go to the main titles or title collections.
 If you choose a title, the VTSM submenu will show.
 The VTSM menu contains buttons that will let you access each title.
-It also includes the audio track, angles, subtitles, chapters and other submenus.
+It also includes the audio track, angles, subtitles, chapters, and other submenus.
 The VTSM menu is an optional choice for users.
 Users need not enter it if they prefer not to.

 Tags: , ,